dogukanakkaya/openai-helper-vscode-extension/README.md

 <br>

 ### Generate @ai
-- Search for `OpenAI Helper: Generate @ai` command, press enter
+- Search for `OpenAI Helper: Generate` command, press enter
 - After that you'll see wait text for all of your comment lines starts with `@ai ...`
 - You'll get the response generated after a while (depending on the response time of ChatGPT/Codex APIs)